Jambi (city): Transportation

+Education

+Ma'had Ubay bin Kaab is a Sunni Islamic boarding school located in Jambi.

 Media

 The oldest newspaper in the Jambi region is Jambi Independent, part of Jawa Pos Group.
 Several other newspapers such as Tribun Jambi, Jambi Ekspres and Metro Jambi are also available.

 The privately owned Jek TV and Jambi TV are the local TV stations based in Jambi.
 The public TVRI Jambi also covers the city.